 This law is regularly worked until the early 20th century.
 But, as the science development shows, there is some incompleteness in the Bacon law: this law says nothing about the method of construction of theory and about theory structure.
-As it turned out, the absence of this indication also leads to a crisis in science.
-In particular, we assume that one of the main causes of the current crisis is precisely this point.
+We assume that one of the main causes of the current crisis is precisely this point.
 What grounds are there for such a statement?

 Historically, there are two aspects of mathematics.
 Proof-based mathematics is not the only form (Davis and Hersh, 1982).
 "The mathematics of Egypt, of Babylon, and of the ancient Orient was all of the algorithmic type.
 Dialectical mathematics -- strictly logical, deductive mathematics -- originated with the Greeks.
-But it did not displace the algorithmic.
-In Euclid, the role of dialectic is to justify a construction-i.e., an algorithm.
-It is only in modern times that we find mathematics with little or no algorithmic content. [. . .]
-Recent years seem to show a shift back to a constructive or algorithmic view point."
+But it did not displace the algorithmic."

 It turned out that this difference is also characteristic for physics of XX-XXI centuries.
 Richard Feynman caught the attention of physicists on this particularity.
-In a series of lectures "The Character of Physical Law " (Feynman, 1964), he analyzed these issues in detail.
+In a series of lectures "The Character of Physical Law" (Feynman, 1964), he analyzed these issues in detail.
 The following are typical excerpts from his book:

-"...there are two kinds of ways of looking at mathematics, which for the purpose of this lecture I will call the Babylonian tradition and the Euclidean or Greek tradition.
+...there are two kinds of ways of looking at mathematics, which for the purpose of this lecture I will call the Babylonian tradition and the Euclidean or Greek tradition.
 In Babylonian schools in mathematics the student would learn by doing a large number of examples until establishing the general rule...
-Tables of numerical quantities were available so that they could solve elaborate equations.

-Under the Babylonian system, everything was prepared for calculating things out.
-But Euclid (under the Greek mathematical system) discovered that there was a way in which all of the theorems of geometry could be ordered from a set of axioms that were simple.
-The Babylonian mathematics is that you know all of the various theorems and many of the connections in between...".
+Tables of numerical quantities were available so that they could solve elaborate equations...But Euclid (under the Greek mathematical system) discovered that there was a way in which all of the theorems of geometry could be ordered from a set of axioms that were simple.